-With German CPI data showing a slowdown, investors should watch the euro’s direction as it faces resistance
+With German CPI showing signs of softening, should we watch the euro’s direction as it faces resistance?

 01.10.2024